Knoxville, Georgia

 Knoxville is an unincorporated community and census-designated place in Crawford County, Georgia, United States.
-It is the Crawford County seat.
-The community is part of the Macon Metropolitan Statistical Area.
+It is the county seat of Crawford County.
+The community is part of the Macon metropolitan area.
 As of the 2020 census, Knoxville had a population of 65.

 Knoxville was founded in 1823 as seat of the newly formed Crawford County.
 It was incorporated as a town in 1825.
 The former city's municipal charter was dissolved in 1995 pursuant to a Georgia law which abolished city governments which were defunct or minimally operative.

 There are three National Register of Historic Places in Knoxville, which are the Crawford County Courthouse, the Crawford County Jail, and the Georgia Post Building.

 History

 Naming

 There is confusion as to whom Knoxville was named for.
 Historians who rely on old records and spoken traditions have pointed to General Henry Knox, who served in the Continental Army under George Washington, though General Knox had no ties to the state of Georgia, and had been deceased for 15 years at the time of naming (c.
 1821).
 Some historians argue that the town was named for Hugh Knox, a stagecoach operator who delivered mail along the Federal Wire Line through the future location of Knoxville.
 Knox owned a half-way house, where travelers could rest and swap horses, called the Knox House.
 Since there is no solid evidence of either of these men being the namesake of the town, the subject is left open to individual interpretation.